Can I Tap My Spouse’s Phone?

 What About Snooping Through My Spouse’s Facebook Account?

 Can you access this content without being in violation?
-The same analysis discussed with regard to email applies to snooping on a Facebook account.
+The same analysis discussed with regard to email applies to snooping on a Facebook, Twitter, Google Plus, or other social media account.
 Some spyware programs will track and record Facebook chats and messages, as well as store passwords to give you easy access.
 This is unauthorized access, and illegal.
 If you have authorization, then you are not violating the wiretapping act by logging in and looking around.
 If you guess a password or correctly answer security questions to gain access, or use spyware, you are unauthorized and in violation.

-The information you see on your spouse’s Facebook “timeline” by using your own Facebook account, however, is fair game.
+The information you see on your spouse’s Facebook or Twitter “timeline” by using your own account, however, is fair game.
 Your spouse has no expectation of privacy with regard to information they are putting in a public forum.
 So if a paramour posts on their timeline, or an incriminating picture appears, you can certainly print it out and bring it to your lawyer.
-There are some issues regarding the admissibility of Facebook printouts, but those will be discussed in detail later in this article.
+There are some issues regarding the admissibility of Facebook or other social media printouts, but those will be discussed in detail later in this article.

 Can I Place a GPS Tracking Device On My Spouse’s Car?